Should I File an Insurance Claim for a Pedestrian Accident?

 • Diminished earning potential: If the pedestrian’s injuries prevent them from returning to their previous line of work, their reduced earning potential can be covered by the driver’s liability insurance.

 In some cases, the amount of coverage provided by the driver’s liability insurance may not be enough to cover all of the costs incurred by the pedestrian in a pedestrian accident.
-In such situations, the pedestrian may file a civil lawsuit against the driver to recover additional compensation.

 With a civil lawsuit, the pedestrian can access the driver’s cash or assets to cover the remaining costs of their medical expenses, lost income, and other damages.